nya1/bananareporter/.github/ISSUE_TEMPLATE/new-source-request.md

 ---
 name: New source request
-about: Source name / website
+about: Request a new source
 title: ''
 labels: enhancement
 assignees: ''